iLib-js/ilib-mono/CONTRIBUTING.md

 # Contributing
 We welcome contributions to the ilib-mono project!
-Please follow guidelines defined in this file to contribute, follow the existing code style and conventions.
+Please follow guidelines defined in this file to contribute and follow the existing code style and conventions.
 Ensure your code is documented and passes all linting and tests before submitting a pull request.

 This repository is a monorepo for the [iLib-js project](https://github.com/iLib-js).